 La bella Italia, a vacationer’s paradise…well, most of the time.
 Italy is breathtakingly beautiful in so many ways.
 It is also alluring in its charm, nightlife, exquisite food and effervescent population.
 It should not surprise anyone to come across such a numerous amount of visitors.

 Scams are everywhere, in every country and no one doubts that.
 Taxis, landlords, street vendors and car salesmen are infamous world-wide.
 Most of us know to watch out for Gypsies, homeless and drunks.
-The few places one usually feels safe, however, is when one goes out to eat, goes to get a coffee, rent a hotel room, rent a car or even buy a dress.
+The few places one usually feels safe, however, is when one goes out to eat, get a coffee, rent a hotel room, rent a car or even buy a dress.
 We never feel as if we must question whether or not we will get scammed, simply because these kinds of scams seem to be exclusive to Italy and especially Rome; herein lies the great dilemma with Italy, for you will get scammed indiscriminately.

 (Please read the comments for any new scams in Rome.)